 The wireless charging isn’t faster than the conventional wall adapter, it charges at the same rate as a wall adapter.

-It’s super convenient you just need to place the phone on the Wireless charging pad and that’s it!
+It’s super convenient you just need to place the phone on the wireless charging pad and that’s it!
 The phone will automatically start charging.
 No more looking for chargers in the middle of the night.
 It’s a feature that will add value to your daily life.

 4. Speed and Performance

 Apple’s A11 Bionic chipset powers both 8 and the 8 Plus, it’s fast and is benchmarked along the lines of the MacBook Pro.
-It’s ability to crunch 4K videos is incredibly fast.
+It’s the ability to crunch 4K videos is incredibly fast.